fortinet/fortigate-gcp-ncc/README.md

 </p

-The provided script deploys VPC external/internal and all the necessary components in a Single Zone.
-The script has to be run again with changed variables in the fortigate-ncc-param-zone1.json file to deploy the components in the second zone and add them to the same HUB.
+The provided script deploys external/internal VPCs and all the necessary components into a Single Zone.
+To deploy the components in the second zone, the script has to be run again with changed variables and then added to the same HUB.

 ## Pre-requisites: